The work of Pamela Burgess is motivated by a fascination with nature and its materials, and a reverence for craftsmanship.

 Awards and Fellowships: Durfee Foundation ARC grant; first Artist-in-Residence of Theodore Payne Foundation for Wild Flowers & Native Plants; Dorland Fellow, Dorland Mountain Arts Colony

-Exhibitions: Sturt Haaga Gallery, Occidental College, Los Angeles County Arboretum and Botanic Garden, Metro Gallery, Avenue 50 Studio, Theodore Payne Foundation, Rancho Santa Ana Botanic Garden, The Art Rental and Sales Gallery of LACMA, Arizona-Sonora Desert Museum
+Exhibitions: Sturt Haaga Gallery at Descanso Gardens, Occidental College, Los Angeles County Arboretum and Botanic Garden, Metro Gallery, Avenue 50 Studio, Theodore Payne Foundation, Rancho Santa Ana Botanic Garden, The Art Rental and Sales Gallery of LACMA, Arizona-Sonora Desert Museum